alanreidt/range-slider-component/README.md

 }
 ```

-The slider will take all free space up — it has width or height equal to 100%, depending on orientation.
+The slider will take all free space up — it has `width` or `height` equal to `100%`, depending on orientation.

 ## Documentation

 ### API
-*slider object*, which localized in the slider.js file is dedicated as Slider API Unit.
+*slider object*, which localized in the `slider.js` file is dedicated as *Slider API Unit*.

 Use its `create`, `getOptions` or `setOptions` methods to interact with the slider entity.